AdKats/AdKats/README.md

 <h3>Report/CallAdmin System w/Email Support</h3>
 <p>
     When a player puts in a proper @report or @admin all in-game admins are notified.
-    All reports are logged in the database with full player names for reporter/target, and the full reason for reporting.
+    Reports are logged in the database with full player names for reporter/target, and the full reason for reporting.
-    All uses of @report and @admin with this plugin require players to enter a reason, and will tell them if they haven't entered one.
+    Uses of @report and @admin with this plugin require players to enter a reason, and will tell them if they haven't entered one.
     It will not send the report to admins unless reports are complete, which cleans up what admins end up seeing for reports.
 </p>
 <h4>Using Report IDs</h4>
 <p>
-    All reports and calls are issued a random three digit ID which expires either at the end of each round, or when it is used.
+    Reports and calls are issued a random three digit ID which expires either at the end of each round, or when it is used.
     These ID's can be used in any other action command, simply use that ID instead of a player-name and reason (e.g. waffleman73 baserapes, another player reports them and gets report ID 582, admins just use @punish 582 instead